digital-asset/daml-katacoda/dojos/dojo101/5_navigator.md

-(covered in [DAML Navigator](https://docs.daml.com/tools/navigator/index.html)) The Navigator is a front-end that you can use to connect to any DAML Ledger and inspect and modify the ledger.
-You can use it during DAML development to explore the flow and implications of the DAML models.
+(covered in [Daml Navigator](https://docs.daml.com/tools/navigator/index.html)) The Navigator is a front-end that you can use to connect to any Daml Ledger and inspect and modify the ledger.
+You can use it during Daml development to explore the flow and implications of the Daml models.

 ## Task 7